Oshan96/monkey-dl/README.md

 - The only place where the Monkey-DL releases are available is through the [releases](https://github.com/Oshan96/monkey-dl/releases) section of the repository and it is advised to avoid downloading from other places than that.

 ## Features
-* Download Anime from various [supported websites](#Supported-Websites)
+- Download Anime from various [supported websites](#Supported-Websites)
-* Batch download episodes in the given range at once
+- Batch download episodes in the given range at once
-* High speed downloads
+- High speed downloads
-* Download multiple episodes at once
+- Download multiple episodes at once
-* Select the resolution (from the available resolutions for the website)
+- Select the resolution (from the available resolutions for the website)
-* Select sub/dub (Check whether the website supports selective sub/dub downloads from [here](#Supported-Websites))
+- Select sub/dub (Check whether the website supports selective sub/dub downloads from [here](#Supported-Websites))
-* Choose whether filler episodes need to be downloaded or not by selecting "Download fillers" (By providing animefillerlist URL)
+- Choose whether filler episodes need to be downloaded or not by selecting "Download fillers" (By providing animefillerlist URL)
-* Name the files in "Episode - {episode_number} - {episode_title}" format by providing animefillerlist URL
+- Name the files in "Episode - {episode_number} - {episode_title}" format by providing animefillerlist URL
-* Choose the directory files need to be downloaded into
+- Choose the directory files need to be downloaded into
-* Custom HLSDownloader to download from streams when direct download links cannot be found
+- Custom HLSDownloader to download from streams when direct download links cannot be found
-* Custom decryptors for encrypted websites
+- Custom decryptors for encrypted websites

 ## Supported Websites

-#### Note
-FFMPEG is no longer needed (since calling FFMPEG using subprocess calls to run FFMPEG make monkey-dl detected as trojan by some antivirus).
-Only custom HLS downloader will be used hereafter (v2.0.0 upwards)

 | Website                                       |Sub/Dub selection      | Need recaptcha token? | Supported resolutions                                         | File Size                     | Additional Notes                                                                                  |
 |---                                            |---                    |---                    |---                                                            |---                            |---                                                                                                |